 First the concept of "learning" has to be defined.
 At our school, "formal learning" is not the main focus.
 "Informal learning" mainly takes place in democratic schools - learning in context of life, spontaneously and without specification.
 It is often not clear to outsiders which learning processes are taking place, for example at an interpersonal level.
 These non-obvious learning processes are sufficient and are an important cornerstone for general knowledge, empathy, body awareness and arousing new interests.

 Secondly, the concept of “doing nothing”: We consider “doing nothing” as a necessity in order to pause and get back into action.
-“Doing nothing” often harbors processes that are not visible to the eye, but are important for the individual.
+“Doing nothing” often harbors processes that are not visible to

 16. What is the typical daily routine of a democratic school?